 No-Bake Cheesecake

 This no-bake cheesecake is my basic vanilla cheesecake recipe.
-It can also be used to create many different variations.
-This recipe will give you a rich, creamy and decadent dessert.
+You can also use it to create many different variations.
+This recipe will give you a rich, creamy, and decadent dessert.
 And, it is also quick, easy, and light.

 Why make this cheesecake?